-And now that you have a baseline understanding of the city, it’s time to find a place to put all your stuff.
+And now that you have a baseline understanding of the city, it’s time to find a place to put all your stuff!

-Apartment Hunting in The Springs
+Apartment hunting in The Springs

-Where to find apartments in Colorado Springs
+Where to look for apartments in Colorado Springs

 We’ve gathered a few solid sites that we think serve as good jumping-off points for finding apartments in the Springs.
+They include the following:

-Colorado Springs Rental Market
+Colorado Springs rental market

 Colorado Rental Law

 Renting in Colorado Springs is expensive.
 To avoid paying more than you need to, brush up on your rights as a renter in Colorado.